paurkedal/ocaml-caqti/README.md

 ## Documentation

+For a gentle introduction I recommend reading [Interfacing OCaml and PostgreSQL with Caqti][BP-2018] by Bobby Priambodo.
+There is also a [documented example][bikereg] in this repository.

+A resent rendering of the [full API reference][API] is available online.
+You can also generate the API reference matching your installed version using [odig][].
+Finally, `topkg doc` builds the reference from a Git checkout using [topkg-care][].

 As the main entry point, you would normally use either of

     Caqti_lwt : Caqti_connection_sig.S with type 'a io = 'a Lwt.t